Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cpack_exercise.md

       dpkg-deb -R DEBFILE DIRECTORY_FOR_UNPACKED_DEBFILE
       ```

-- Optional: Do the dependencies look correct?
-Modify the Dockerfile such that `libyaml-cpp` also properly appears as dependency.

 ### 3. Create Debian Package

 - Extend the configuration for the generation of Debian packages.
 Make sure that the package file name is generated according to the Debian package naming scheme.
 - Make sure that you can install the Debian package (`apt install ./DEBFILENAME`) and that you can run the executable `cpackexample`.
 The executable should now be located in `/usr/bin`.
+- Optional: Inspect the content of the Debian package again.
+Do the dependencies look correct?
+Modify the Dockerfile such that `libyaml-cpp` also properly appears as dependency.

 ### 4. Check Debian Package